padmasaba/github-popularity-score-service/README.md

 - Configurable scoring weights and half-life via `application.yml`
 - Graceful handling of GitHub search/rate limits
 - Ready for caching with Spring Cache (in-memory or Redis) if enabled
-- Tested and easy to extend
+- Tested with junit mock test cases and easy to extend
+- Swagger UI is implemented for easy testing
+- Docker Image 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

 ---